Tyrone station

-Tyrone station is an Amtrak railway station located approximately 15 miles northeast of Altoona, Pennsylvania on Pennsylvania Avenue south of West 10th Street in Tyrone, Pennsylvania.
+Tyrone station is an Amtrak railway station that is located approximately fifteen miles northeast of Altoona, Pennsylvania on Pennsylvania Avenue south of West 10th Street in Tyrone, Pennsylvania.
 The station is located in the south end of the borough, and is currently only served by Amtrak's Pennsylvanian, which operates once per day in each direction.

+History and notable features

 A new railroad station building exists at the stop, but it is only currently used as a museum for the Tyrone Historical Society.
 There is no ticket office at this station.
 Due to the small number of passengers, Tyrone station is a flag stop.

 Historically, there had been more Pennsylvania Railroad trains between Pittsburgh and Harrisburg, with many stopping at the station.
-Tyrone had been the departure point for trains on the 'Bald Eagle Valley Branch' to Lock Haven for Altoona - Williamsport trains via Tyrone and Lock Haven.
+Tyrone had been the departure point for trains on the 'Bald Eagle Valley Branch' to Lock Haven for Altoona–Williamsport trains via Tyrone and Lock Haven.
 The last Altoona–Lock Haven train was between August 1950 and 1951.

 Greyhound has an intercity bus stop less than 1/4 mi north of the station, at 20 West 10th Street.